 If you’d like to tour Georgia State University and the Department of Kinesiology, meet with our KH Academic Ambassador.

-The Applied Physiology Laboratory is a 2,000 square foot facility that serves the research, teaching and service needs of our department.
-Constructed as as part of the renovation of the Physical Education Building, it served as the badminton venue for the 1996 Olympic Games in Atlanta.
+The Applied Physiology Laboratory is a 2,000-square-foot facility that serves the research, teaching and service needs of our department.
+Constructed as part of the renovation of the Physical Education Building, it served as the badminton venue for the 1996 Olympic Games in Atlanta.

 The laboratory maintains a Georgia clinical laboratory license through the Department of Human Resources.

 The Applied Physiology Laboratory has 2 two major areas – the main laboratory area equipment and body composition area equipment.

 |Body Composition Area Equipment (80 square feet)|

 The Georgia State University Biomechanics Laboratory is a 2,800-square-foot research complex located in downtown Atlanta, Georgia.
 The lab houses an active research program focused on pediatric locomotion and populations with movement disorders as well as serving as instructional laboratory space for undergraduate and graduate students in the Department of Kinesiology and Health.